The senses of a newborn

 Over the first few months, babies may have uncoordinated eye movements.
 They may even

-books and infant toys have distinct black and white patterns.
+infant toys have distinct black and white patterns.

 During pregnancy, many mothers find that the baby may kick or jump in response to